natenka/pyneng-book-en/docs/source/book/14_regex/2b_spec_sym_repetition.rst

     In [25]: re.search('\w{4}\.\w{4}\.\w{4}', line).group()
     Out[25]: 'aab1.a1a1.a5d3'

 You can specify a repetition range in curly brackets.
-For example, try to get all VLAN numbers from the string mac\_table:
+For example, try to get all VLAN numbers from string mac\_table:

 .. code:: python